rikumleppanen/direct-marketing-list/documentation/description.md

 3) compare and

-4) add/update the contact information and
+4) add/update the contact information with the existing customer data and

-5) manage the latest marketing consent of every active contact separately.
+5) manage the latest marketing consent of every active customer separately.

 To limit my case further I focus on private customers who have given their emails and/or phone numbers.
 It is possible that customers have given their name and home address as well, but that is not compulsory in order to maintain a list of phone numbers and emails with active marketing consent.

 __Class Diagram__

 ![Alt text](https://github.com/rikumleppanen/direct-marketing-list/blob/master/documentation/Class%20DiagramUpD1.png "Class Diagram (Updated #1")

+__Structure of the Software__

+Lists of emails and phone numbers are uploaded to the system so that each email and phone number is saved as contacts.
+Contacts from a certain file or channel are collected under single ContactList so as to know where the contact row has been obtained.
+Before matching contacts with the existing customers, the contacts are parsed and labeled by Type (whether the contact row is email, phone number or unknown).
+When comparing the contacts with the existing customers, each contact row is labeled by State (whether the contact row found from the existing customers or not).
+A special StateKeeper collects contact row, Type and State info in a single object so as to add and update customers with the fresh contact data.
+Finally, the marketing lists can be obtained form the customers who have given an email or phone number consent or both.

 __Sequence Diagram: Create a New Marketing List__